perseid2023/mf10/README.md

 Will be updated if I found and manage to fix another game with codec issue.

-Don't forget to register the msmpeg2vdec afte importing all of the reg files.
+Don't forget to register the msmpeg2vdec after importing all of the reg files.
 Or just run the mf10.exe inside your prefix to skip all of the hustle (not work on original proton because of the symlink thingy).